How to Identify Bullock’s Orioles

-In the West, sweet treats like oranges and sugar water will attract the Bullock’s Oriole to your yard.
-You may even see them on your hummingbird feeder!
+In the West, oranges and sugar water will attract the Bullock’s oriole to your yard.
+Learn what the males and females look like and listen to their song.

 Bird songs provided by the Cornell Lab of Ornithology.

 Look for this bird species in open areas with shade trees throughout the western half of the United States.
 Next, learn how to identify Baltimore orioles.

 Range maps provided by Kaufman Field Guides, the official field guide of Birds & Blooms.